-This year, China Airlines, EVA Airways, Starlux Airlines and Tigerair Taiwan has seventeen aircrafts equipped with 25 hours CVR, the proportion of 25 hours CVR installation is 6.5%.
-TTSB Research and Engineering Division had coordinated with one of operator in Taiwan to successfully download 25 hours CVR testing data this year.
-Keep establishing readout capabilities for 25 hours CVR, discover new technique and efficient tool.
+This year, China Airlines, EVA Airways, Starlux Airlines and Tigerair Taiwan have thirty-five aircrafts equipped with 25 hours CVR, the proportion of 25 hours CVR installation is 13%.
+TTSB Research and Engineering Division had exchange opinions with others accident investigation organization to discuss possibility of intelligence CVR recording technique or tool that can be transferred the 25 hours voice recording record into transcript, in order to enhance efficiently of transcription.

 Due to old avionics and related regulation limitations, the helicopters maintained low recorder installation rate in the past.
-However, with the introduction of new aircraft into the fleet, the proportion of CVR installation is gradually increased to 66.7%, in the meantime the proportion of FDR installation is gradually increased to 59.3% as well.
+However, with the introduction of new aircraft into the fleet, the proportion of CVR installation is 57.1%, in the meantime the proportion of FDR installation is gradually increased to 64.3% as well.
 For those helicopters still not equipped with flight recorders, TTSB will keep encouraging operators and relevant organizations to evaluate LWR installation and flight data applications, so as to improve the flight safety.
-Due to the manufacturer does not provide any technical service for modification, two of AS-365 helicopters only equipped portable GPS, seven of its equipped lightweight recorders.
+Due to the manufacturer does not provide any technical service for modification, two helicopters are only equipped with portable GPS and seven are equipped with lightweight recorders.

-By 4th Aug.
-2022, the readout capabilities at TTSB LAB for the surveyed CVR, FDR, portable GPS and LWR both in civil and public aircraft have all reached 100%.
-Due to newly aircraft (P2012) operated, readout capabilities of CVR and FDR has slightly decrease to 99.6%.
+The readout capabilities at TTSB LAB for the surveyed CVR, FDR, portable GPS and LWR both in civil and public aircraft have all reached 100%.
+Newly aircraft (P2012) operated in 2022, TTSB Research and Engineering Division had coordinated with operator to conduct CVR and FDR download tests, and obtained data successfully this year.